Secrets

 Layer 1 — Body-kind validator at HTTP ingest

-When a record arrives at the daemon's POST /v1/records endpoint, the body-kind validator inspects the declared body.kind against a registry of known shapes.
+When a record arrives at the instance's POST /v1/records endpoint, the body-kind validator inspects the declared body.kind against a registry of known shapes.
 Each kind can declare per-field sensitivity: Public (default), Sensitive (rejected at ingest with F16_VIOLATION_SENSITIVE_FIELD), or CiphertextPermitted (must be a wrapped envelope with an unwrap-key reference).

 Today, no production kind declares a Sensitive field — the credential descriptor (core.credential.v1) and the audit envelopes (secret.access.v1, secret.rotation.v1, secret.value_invalidated.v1) are structurally handle-only.
 They reference values by handle and backend URI; they never embed bytes.
 The validator infrastructure ships so future kinds can declare and have it enforced without a code change at the call site.

-Layer 2 — Secret<T> Rust kernel type
+Layer 2 — Secret<T> Rust type

-The kernel's Secret<T> wrapper around any value type makes a Rust-level mistake impossible.
+The Secret<T> wrapper around any value type makes a Rust-level mistake impossible.
 Secret<T> refuses serde::Serialize (a compile error if you try), produces <redacted> for Debug and Display, and forces every read of the inner value through an explicit .expose_secret() call that grep can enumerate.
-Combined with the kernel's compile-fail doctests, the type system blocks you from ever serializing a secret value into a record body.
+Combined with compile-fail doctests, the type system blocks you from ever serializing a secret value into a record body.

 This layer cannot be tested at runtime — it's a compile-time barrier.
 Either the build accepts a code path that emits a Secret<T> through serde, or it doesn't.
-The kernel's secret test module includes compile-fail doctests asserting the contract.
+The secret test module includes compile-fail doctests asserting the contract.

 Layer 3 — Tracing redaction